hnvy/blog-1/03. language/01. logs/language_1_logs.md

 So, just to give you some background, I've already memorised the Hiragana and Katakana scripts (in 2019).
 But I wanted a refresher, so I went over them again this week!

+Also, I already know that the Japanese language is made up of the three scripts: Hiragana, Katakana, and Kanji.

+Hiragana and Katakana are the equivalent of letters.
+Kanji is a little more complex.

 Hiragana:
 1. あ - a
 2. い - i